-A discomforting thought...for sure, but the real thrust of this question is not simply meant to consider a day of water inconvenience, but rather bring into context how our very own West Palm Beach Public Utilities & its public water system makes it possible to sustain this privileged relationship, while perhaps providing a glimpse into the essence of our source water supply elements.
+A discomforting thought for sure, but the real thrust of this question is not simply meant to consider a day of water inconvenience, but rather bring into context how West Palm Beach Public Utilities and its public water system makes it possible to sustain this privileged relationship, while perhaps providing a glimpse into the essence of our source water supply elements.

-We all take our taps for granted, while across the globe, more than 1.1 billion people-- 1 in every 6 --live daily without access to clean water nor have access to the the quality of water once available to the citizens of Rome over 2,000 years ago.
+We all take our taps for granted, while across the globe, more than 1.1 billion people -- 1 in every 6 -- live daily without access to clean water nor have access to the quality of water once available to the citizens of Rome over 2,000 years ago.

 The burden of thirst is ever present to nearly half the world inhabitants with 46% of the people on Earth not having piped water to their homes, places where women walk an average of 3.7 miles daily to get water.
-For most of us...the act of acquiring our daily water needs goes without much thought of its source or the means by which it is delivered safe & pure to our households or businesses; day after day.
-It is done with such reliability that it barely enters our minds that it, WATER ; the most vital substance to not only humans, but all living things.....could one day not be at our beckoned call.
-That one day our taps would not deliver the familiar flow nor even a drip to quench our thirst....
+For most of us, the act of acquiring our daily water needs goes without much thought of its source or the means by which it is delivered safe and pure to our households or businesses, day after day.
+It is done with such reliability that it barely enters our minds that it, WATER, the most vital substance to not only humans, but all living things, could one day not be at our beck and call.
+That one day our taps would not deliver the familiar flow nor even a drip to quench our thirst.

 Watershed Management & Grassy Waters Preserve

-Fundamentally speaking ....it is part of the overall City's water supply infrastructure, but unlike any other water supply system in America....it's uniqueness is derived by its preserved natural character, while it also provisions our City's primary source water supply in consort.
+Fundamentally speaking, it is part of the overall City's water supply infrastructure, but it is unlike any other water supply system in America.
+It's uniqueness is derived by its preserved natural character, while it also provisions our City's primary source water supply in consort.

 This freshwater is vital to not only human life & economic well-being of the City's community at large, but also must be managed for long-term support of the wetland water supply system itself.

-In the final analysis....the real news about water, is more complex & largely secure in West Palm Beach, but the story still remains to be completely told.
+In the final analysis, water is largely secure in West Palm Beach, but the story still remains to be completely told.